 Step 8: Use an external microphone

-Good quality sound on your productions will mark you out as a quality video creator.
+Superior quality sound on your productions will mark you out as a quality video creator.
 You will be able to

 Recording quality sound requires getting the microphone close to whoever is speaking.
 Normally that means using a lavalier microphone clipped on to clothing, such as a lapel, neckline of a top, or a shirt.
-Lavalier microphones are very small so do not look as distracting as a handheld microphone.
+Lavalier microphones are small so do not look as distracting as a handheld microphone.

 By placing the microphone between 6 to 12 inches from the